rachayita/OpsNotes/rust/rust.md

   - `use super::*;` only imports items that are marked pub

 ## TODO
-- methods are also known as associated functions,
+- methods are also known as **associated functions**,
   - since they’re associated with a specific type
-  - opposite of an associated function is a free function
+- opposite of an associated function is a **free function**
   - one that is not defined as an impl block’s item
 - ref is checked at compile time while RefCell at runtime(panic)
 - the trait itself must be in scope, otherwise, all its methods are hidden
 - use statics for larger amounts of data, or borrow a reference to the constant value